-Participants at the hearing will include the chair, any additional panelists, the Title IX coordinator or their designee to serve as a hearing facilitator, the investigator(s) who conducted the investigation, the parties, advisors to the parties, any called witnesses, and anyone providing authorized accommodations or assistive services.
+Participants at the hearing will include the chair, any additional panelists, the Title IX coordinator or their designee to serve as a hearing facilitator, the investigator(s) who conducted the investigation, the parties, advisors to the parties, any called witnesses who agree to participate, and anyone providing authorized accommodations or assistive services.
 The hearing is otherwise considered closed and private to any other individuals.

-The chair will answer all questions of procedure, but may defer to the Title IX coordinator or hearing facilitator as needed for clarification.
+The chair will decide all questions of procedure, but may consult with the Title IX coordinator or hearing facilitator as needed for clarification.
 Anyone appearing at the hearing to provide information will respond to questions on their own behalf.

-The chair will allow witnesses who have relevant information to appear at a portion of the hearing in order to respond to specific questions from the decision-maker(s) and the parties and will then be excused.
+The chair will allow witnesses who have relevant information to appear at a portion of the hearing in order to respond to specific questions posed by the decision-maker(s) and submitted by the parties' advisors and posed by the decision-maker(s) and will then be excused.